pingcap/docs-cn/tools/syncer.md

 ### Configure Syncer monitor and alert

 Syncer provides the metric interface, and requires Prometheus to actively obtain data.
-In the process of configuring Syncer monitor and alert, you need to restart Prometheus.
+Take the following steps to configure Syncer monitor and alert:

-1. Add the Syncer job information in Prometheus.

-    Flush the following content to the configuration file of Prometheus, and restart Prometheus.
+1. To add the Syncer job information to Prometheus, flush the following content to the configuration file of Prometheus.
+The monitor is enabled when you restart Prometheus.

-    ```
+    ```yaml
         - job_name: 'syncer_ops' // name of the job, to distinguish the reported data
           static_configs:
             - targets: ['10.1.1.4:10086'] // Syncer monitoring address and port; to inform Prometheus of obtaining the monitoring data of Syncer
     ```

-2. Configure Prometheus -> alertmanager alert.

-    Flush the following content to the `alert.rule` configuration file, and specify to enable the `--alertmanager.url` option in Prometheus.
+2. To configure Prometheus [alert](https://prometheus.io/docs/alerting/alertmanager/), flush the following content to the `alert.rule` configuration file.
+The alert is enabled when you restart Prometheus.

     ```
     # syncer